carlosschults/100-days-of-code/log.md

 **Today's Progress**: Made good progress.
 Wrote some tests and made them pass.
 Wrote documentation tags for all the public methods.
 I'd say the first attempt at a public API for the main class is done.
 Tagged as version "0.1.0".

 **Thoughts:** TODO: Still need to fix the build on Travis.
 Need to research versioning in .Net core.
 Soon I'll need to add a license, changelog, contributing guidelines and stuff like that.

+### Day 8: April 30, 2019

+**Today's Progress**: Not a lot of progress.
+Still struggling with Travis CI.
+I'm tired after a hard day, so my mind is not as focused as I wish it was.